rubysoho07/my-ubuntu-configuration/README.md

 - [x] Environment for developing software with Python (With pyenv, pip)
 - [x] Environment for developing software with Node.js (With nvm)
 - [ ] Environment for developing software with Go
-- [ ] Database: PostgresSQL, MongoDB
+- [ ] Database: PostgresSQL, MongoDB, Redis
 - [x] Downloading and installing editors (e.g. vim, Visual Studio Code)

-- [ ] Downloading and installing IDEs (e.g. IntelliJ IDEA, PyCharm)
+After executing this script, I have to install IntelliJ & PyCharm from JetBrains manually.
+(Because I have a professional license of PyCharm and I'll probably buy all products pack in next year.)